Towards Optimal Sobolev Norm Rates for the Vector-Valued Regularized Least-Squares Algorithm: Introduction

 \end{itemize}

-The paper is organised as follows.
-In Section~\ref{sec:bg}, we introduce the concept of a vRKHS and the required mathematical preliminaries.
+\paragraph{Organisation of this paper.} In Section~\ref{sec:bg}, we introduce the concept of a vRKHS and the required mathematical preliminaries.
 Section~\ref{sec:interpolation} discusses the formal construction of vector-valued interpolation spaces, which will be central to our analysis.
 We provide upper rates for the vector-valued learning problem in Section~\ref{sec:upper_rates}, while a corresponding lower bound on the rates is presented in Section~\ref{sec:lower}.
 Section~\ref{sec:sobolev} sets our results in line with known rates for the scalar learning setting in the context of Sobolev spaces, and Section~\ref{sec:comp} compares our result with other contributions.
 In order to improve the readability, we defer proofs and technical auxiliary results to the appendices.

+Readers familiar with the commonly used integral operator framework for kernel ridge regression (e.g.\ \citealp{caponnetto2007optimal}) who are mostly interested in the structure of our upper and lower rates may directly refer to Section~\ref{sec:upper_rates} and Section~\ref{sec:lower}.
+The precise mathematical definition of the vector-valued interpolation space in Section~\ref{sec:interpolation} may be consulted afterwards---technically, it is used as a direct replacement for other source conditions found in the literature.
+The aforementioned three sections contain the fundamental additions to the known framework, while the technical setup and mathematical background from Section~\ref{sec:bg} are standard.
+For convenience, we provide a summary of our most important notation in Table~\ref{table:notations} in Section~\ref{sec:interpolation}.